Beliavsky/Fortran-code-on-GitHub/README.md

 [json-fortran](https://github.com/jonathanschilling/json-fortran): KISS Fortran routines to write (multi-dimensional) data as JSON, by Jonathan Schilling

+[nmlinput.f90](https://github.com/loicreynier/nmlinput.f90): helper routines to use namelists as input files, by Loïc Reynier

 [Object-oriented Fortran 2018 HDF5 interface](https://github.com/fccf/hdf5_interface): very simple single-file/module access to HDF5, by fccf.
 More advanced object-oriented Fortran HDF5 access is also available but not compatible with HDF5 1.10 like this program.

 [HDF5 wrapper](https://github.com/mpickem/hdf5_wrapper): minimalistic hdf5 wrapper for Fortran90/95, by Matthias Pickem